 Fr.
 Steve Pawelk, Br.
 Craig Digmann, and Br.
 Joe Steen were assigned to be the initial team to foster this new mission.
 Several gatherings were held at the Senior Citizens Center.
 Later the first known public Mass was held in the resident carport.
 It was a BYOC, “bring your own chair” event, and 26 people attended.
 This lead to the search for rental space.
 Meanwhile, the first Sunday Mass was held in October 2011 at Miller's Chapel United Methodist Church.
 Masses were held there for the month of October while the storefront property on 4365 Maynardville Hwy, Maynardville, TN was renovated.
 The first mass in this facility was held on the Feast Day of All Saints, November 1, 2011.
 On December 12, 2011 the first Mass in Spanish was held with weekly Spanish Masses beginning on the first Sunday of January 2012 with 12 people in attendance.

 The first year growth was rapid with the formation of a parish and financial councils and a vibrant faith formation program.
 In 2012, Fr.
 Aaron Wessmann was assigned as an associate and served here for two years.
+The Catholic Foundation of East Tennessee purchased land on behalf of the St. Teresa of Kolkata Catholic Community on December 30, 2013.
 During the third year, 2014, discussion of a permanent church began and a building fund was established.
-In 2015 the community was elevated from a mission church to a parish by Bishop Stika.
-The Catholic Foundation of East Tennessee purchased land on behalf of the St. Teresa of Kolkata Catholic Community later that year.
-A major milestone was completed in a short time.
+On September 5, 2014, the community was elevated from a mission church to a parish by Bishop Stika.
+Major milestones were completed in a short time.

 During this time, the community expanded its rental space, in two steps.
 First; it rented the main structure and an office space.
 Later it rented the rental unit separating the office space and church.
 Finally, the last storage unit attached to the building was rented.
 With no further rental space available, Architects were hired to draw up the master plan which was approved by the Bishop in 2016.